-- 41% of remote employees report higher levels of stress than just 25 per cent of their counterparts who work in the office.
+- 41% of remote employees report higher stress levels than just 25 per cent of their counterparts who work in the office.

-- Freelancers (over 15% of the UK workforce) have the unique pressure of finding work and producing it.
+- Freelancers (over 15% of the UK workforce) are pressured to find and produce work.

 Working from home has been the norm for many of us for the past few years.
 While it can seem like a nice break from the office or regular working routines, many people have reported that it has hindered their ability to work and negatively affected their mental health.

-The connection between working from home and poor mental health is likely due to a lack of routine and a lack of motivation.
+The connection between working from home and poor mental health is likely due to a lack of routine and motivation.